rjwthree/PISA_2018/README.md

 (5) Summary and Output

 Effect sizes were selected (or created) to be robust, intuitive and useful.
-Common effect sizes which are not robust or intuitive, like Cohen's d, are also used for the sake of external comparison.
+Common effect sizes which are not robust or intuitive, like Cohen's _d_, are also used for the sake of external comparison.
 An attitude of [multiverse analysis](https://journals.sagepub.com/doi/full/10.1177/1745691616658637) is applied: when multiple reasonable analyses exist, they are all conducted so that the sensitivity of substantive conclusions to specific analytic choices can be observed.

 The data are complex for two reasons: (1) each student responds to only a subset of all questions, so each student is given ten imputed scores, also known as [plausible values](https://www.oecd.org/pisa/data/pisa2018technicalreport/Ch.09-Scaling-PISA-Data.pdf#page=31) (PVs); and (2) the sampling procedures employ clustering and stratification, so [Fay's method](https://www.oecd.org/pisa/data/pisa2018technicalreport/PISA2018%20TecReport-Ch-08-Survey-Weights.pdf#page=8) of balanced repeated replication is used to compute standard errors.
 Due to the first point, standard errors incorporate not only sampling variance but also imputation variance.
 The sampling design also means that each student is assigned their own weight.
 The data files are designed for SPSS and SAS and are analyzed almost exclusively as such.